asen/smg/docs/index.md

 for details.
 Note that from the per-leve specifiers only notify-fail is relevant at this level.

+- **labels**: (default - empty map) - a map of key/vaule pairs useful for filtering and grouping by.

 <a name="rrd-agg-objects" />

 ### Aggrgegate RRD objects